 $70 for the clock and timing machine. $50 for the clock only.

-We have two clocks and one timing machine available for rent.
+We have 0 clocks (waiting to get them fixed) and one timing machine available for rent.

 The clocks are approximately 4 feet long and have a large red LED display that can count up or down.
 Think of them as giant stopwatches.
 They have no automatic timing function.
 They come with a tripod that can support the clock up to about 8 feet in the air.
 They are battery powered and must be thoroughly charged (up to 24 hours) in advance of your race.